Media Kit

 LD Products' Origin Story

-Aaron Leon’s path of entrepreneurship didn’t begin solely from a desire to make money but also stemmed from an inner resolve to be successful at whatever he did.
+Our CEO's path of entrepreneurship didn’t begin solely from a desire to make money but also stemmed from an inner resolve to be successful at whatever he did.
 At the age of 6, he began his first business endeavor by selling Snoopy snow cones in his apartment complex on hot summer days.
 Later, at 14, he sold trading cards that he would buy from local card conventions.
 Before he’d graduated from high school, he had learned the sheer fun, excitement and challenge that goes into building a profitable business built on price-value and customer satisfaction.

 Fast forward six years.
-Before transferring to the University of Southern California, Leon took an introduction to business class that reminded him of his days as a young entrepreneur and rekindled his love for business management.
+Before transferring to the University of Southern California, He took an introduction to business class that reminded him of his days as a young entrepreneur and rekindled his love for business management.
 Shortly after transferring to USC as a business major, he was walking through the halls of his student housing complex and noticed a flyer posted to the communal billboard advertising aftermarket ink.

-Leon proposed a partnership and suggested that what the affiliate needed was online advertising and traffic – not flyers.
+He proposed a partnership and suggested that what the affiliate needed was online advertising and traffic – not flyers.
 He taught himself web marketing and html coding and got his friend’s site listed on search engines.
 Eventually, he broke off from his partner and became an affiliate himself.
 Soon, vendors started contacting him personally and he realized that, with hard work, he could become a supplier himself.

 He began buying inventory and storing it in his bedroom at his parents’ house.
 He quickly outgrew the space and moved his operations to his friend, Patrick Devane’s, bedroom instead, which was within walking distance of the post office.
-Leon paid Devane $2 for every order he packed and shipped – about eight orders a day.
-By August 1999, Leon had acquired his own affiliates, and business had increased to 40 to 50 orders per day; they began driving to the post office, and Devane’s mom, seeing their success, began charging them rent.
-Leon determined he would hold off on renting office space until he reached the 100-order-per-day mark.
+He paid Devane $2 for every order he packed and shipped – about eight orders a day.
+By August 1999, he had acquired his own affiliates, and business had increased to 40 to 50 orders per day; they began driving to the post office, and Devane’s mom, seeing their success, began charging them rent.
+He determined he would hold off on renting office space until he reached the 100-order-per-day mark.

 The financial and personal risks of starting a business at the age of 21 while attending a university cannot be understated.
 There was no guarantee of success, and the struggle of dividing time between school and the company was always present.
 Additionally, he was starting a company whose products were foreign to many people.
-Most consumers had never heard of remanufactured or compatible cartridges, but Leon knew that printer manufacturer’s mode of making money presented an opportunity for outside competition.
+Most consumers had never heard of remanufactured or compatible cartridges, but he knew that printer manufacturer’s mode of making money presented an opportunity for outside competition.

-Initially, Leon’s main challenge was to successfully broadcast the economic and environmental benefits that third-party cartridges offer.
+Initially, his main challenge was to successfully broadcast the economic and environmental benefits that third-party cartridges offer.
 The aftermarket ink and toner industry was unknown to most home-printer users in 1999, and those who did know about the industry were skeptical of the products.
 The apprehension on the part of consumers was mostly based on claims made by printer manufacturers that the use of third-party cartridges will damage the printer.
-Leon had to battle the negative connotations revolving around third-party cartridges and is partly responsible for the public’s change in opinion about the legitimacy of the industry.
+He had to battle the negative connotations revolving around third-party cartridges and is partly responsible for the public’s change in opinion about the legitimacy of the industry.

-Working in the aftermarket ink and toner industry, where competition is stiff, Leon was faced with challenges requiring unique solutions.
+Working in the aftermarket ink and toner industry, where competition is stiff, he was faced with challenges requiring unique solutions.
 He has had to contend with the relentless pursuit of printer manufacturers attempting to shut down aftermarket companies through various means, be it micro-chip encryptions to prevent printers from recognizing third-party cartridges, highly patented ink formulations and flooding the market with new SKUs every year so aftermarket vendors would have difficulty keeping up and competing.

 Knowing the high demand for printer consumables, as well as the fact that printer manufacturers were offering their products at a price that did not match the materials and labor required to create a plastic shell containing some ink or toner, a particular and potentially profitable niche was realized.
 Printer manufacturers thrive off of the razor and blade business model – that is, selling consumables at a high price because customers are dependent on those consumables to use a product.
 Also, printer manufacturers look to cover the cost of their printers by charging more for ink and toner.
 By presenting the public with an alternative to highly expensive print cartridges that benefited them not only financially but also appealed to those wishing to reduce their carbon footprint, he slowly began to create a healthy customer base.

-Leon graduated from USC in May 2000, and he began renting his first office – 600 square feet –in October.
+He graduated from USC in May 2000, and he began renting his first office – 600 square feet –in October.
 The years following included several firsts for the company: its first forklift, its first order management system, the creation of additional affiliate websites, a foray into importing and the acquisition of several competitors.

 In 2006, the company moved to its current home in Long Beach, California.

 “Every time we’ve moved, we’ve gone, ‘Wow!
 How are we going to fill this?’”
-Leon said.
+He said.
 “Originally, we said we’ll have made it if we hit 500 orders a day.
 Now we do that in an hour or two.”

 In 2008, LD Products acquired their largest competitor, almost doubling overnight.

-Leon’s focus has always been customer service.
+His focus has always been customer service.
 His brief but powerfully effective advice to customer service reps is simply to treat the customer as if they were his mother – an approach adopted from high school days working at a grocery store.

 “I saw the man who worked in produce tossing a bunch of apples that looked fine to me,” he said.
 “I asked him why he was getting rid of them all, and he said he got rid of any apple he would not give his mom.
 That stuck with me.”

-From day one, Leon’s always maintained that customers should be treated with patience, respect and dignity.
+From day one, he always maintained that customers should be treated with patience, respect and dignity.
 He knew that not everyone was tech-savvy, not everyone would know about the differences between a compatible and remanufactured cartridge, or even know how to correctly pronounce colors such as “cyan and magenta.”

-Leon also recognized a cultural shift toward environmental awareness.
+He also recognized a cultural shift toward environmental awareness.
 By providing customers with remanufactured products, he wasn’t just offering a cost-effective solution to name-brand cartridges, but an environmentally conscious one was well.
 The use of remanufactured cartridges prevents millions of print cartridges from ending up in landfills each year, where they can take up to 1,000 years to decompose.
 It is also more environmentally friendly than recycling, which requires many more resources.
 By seeking high-quality, remanufactured cartridges, he wasn’t just giving the customer the opportunity to save money, but to help save a little bit of the environment as well.

-Unlike the remanufactured cartridges of the 1990s, Leon made sure that his were placed in presentable packaging and that the environmental benefits were understood by the customer.
+Unlike the remanufactured cartridges of the 1990s, he made sure that his were placed in presentable packaging and that the environmental benefits were understood by the customer.
 He also invested heavily in 2012 into a new Platinum LEED-certified building, which indicates that a building meets the highest eco-friendly and energy-saving standards possible.

-“We had a 25,000-square-foot building with 85 employees, 32 parking spots and four bathrooms,” Leon said.
+“We had a 25,000-square-foot building with 85 employees, 32 parking spots and four bathrooms,” he said.
 “We were moving pallets into the parking lot during the day so people had room to work and then moving them back inside at night.
 It was time to move again.”

-Leon’s new 110,000-square-foot building became the first Platinum LEED-certified building in the New Construction/Commercial category in the United States under the U.S. Green Building Council’s stricter 2009 guidelines.
+His new 110,000-square-foot building became the first Platinum LEED-certified building in the New Construction/Commercial category in the United States under the U.S. Green Building Council’s stricter 2009 guidelines.

 “It’s our health,” he said.
 “The employee environment is a big part of the LEED certification.
 Since we spend so much time at the office, I want it to be clean and nice for our employees.”

 By the end of 2012, everyone had moved in.
-Having spent much of his time over the previous two years working on the new building, Leon refocused his efforts once again on growing LD Products.
+Having spent much of his time over the previous two years working on the new building, he refocused his efforts once again on growing LD Products.

 “We acted as though the building had burned down and we had to rebuild,” he said, adding that he knew their existing systems weren’t scalable.
 “You can put yourself out of business if you grow too fast and can’t scale.
 We analyzed everything we were doing to see how it could be improved.”